 Kanban can appear to be deceptively simple.
-A lot of teams start with Kanban just putting up a whiteboard and moving stickies across it.
+A lot of teams start with Kanban by just putting up a whiteboard and moving stickies across it.
 However, as explained in our Kanban guide, while Kanban appears simple, it provides some elegant tools and techniques based on Lean/ Agile principles and theories, which, when used effectively, bring you significant business benefits such as greater predictability, better throughput and quality, and reduced time to market.

 The Kanban Method truly abstracts these principles for the benefit of knowledge teams and help them get these benefits.
-But it is important you – and your team/ organization – learn about these principles and the associated benefits and apply them fully.
+But it is important that you – and your team/ organization – learn about these principles and the associated benefits and apply them fully.

 There is an enormous amount of resources available in the form of books and blogs.
 These are listed below.